 Gruyères is a romantic small town famous for its historic castle, HR Giger Museum, and of course cheese.
 It is a great day-trip destination from the Lake Geneva region and Bern.

 The small town Gruyères with its lovely castle and historic market-town layout is in the La Gruyère district of the Canton Fribourg (Freiburg) in French-speaking Switzerland.
 The historic small town with authentic medieval castle is hugely popular with day-trip tourists but even when overrun on weekends are still very much worth seeing.
 Science-fiction art can be enjoyed in HR Giger “Aliens” Museum.
 Popular nearby attractions include a demonstration cheese factory and the Maison Cailler chocolate factory in Broc.
 Day-trip tours are easy to book from the Lake Geneva region.

-See the Historic Old Town of Gruyères, Switzerland
+Visit the Historic Old Town of Gruyères, Switzerland

 The old town of Gruyères developed around a long oblong market square.
 With many of the houses and buildings forming part of the outer town defensive walls.